-by computers when they quit, when they can take no more. by balloons when they burst. by tears, the words of children, wrinkles formed in cloth. by the tiny explosions of breath in mice, by the exertions of ants. by moonstones, by metal, by teeth. by shadows, by sneezes, by what's in a thought. by your nose and eyes. by who you are. by science. by what's outside the window.
+by computers when they quit, when they can take no more. by balloons when they burst. by tears, the words of children, wrinkles formed in cloth. by the of explosions breath in mice, by the of exertions ants. by moonstones, metal, by teeth. by shadows, by sneezes, by what's in a thought. by your nose and eyes. by who you are. by science. by what's outside the window.